Olivier-Berg/PPE-notes/PPE/Philosophy/Logics/Comment.md

 $$
 \exists x \forall x (Px \land Qx)
 $$
-He thought that this was not allowed, but it is allowed, so I think he updated his s
+He thought that this was not allowed, but it is allowed, so I think he updated his stuff about it.
+Though also notice that doing this is us